Counterexamples (WritePhilosophy Guide)

 Gettier Cases

 In 1963, Edmund Gettier published a short scrap of a paper entitled Is justified true belief knowledge? which, in a single blow, demolished over 2,000 years of epistemology.
-His paper provided counterexamples to Aristotle’s analysis of knowledge, which defined knowledge as a justified true belief.
+His paper provided counterexamples to Plato’s analysis of knowledge, which defined knowledge as a justified true belief.
 If you ever feel like you can’t accomplish anything of worth in a 1,500 word or 2,000 word philosophy paper, think of Gettier.
 His paper comes in at just 900 words – and most of those are superfluous!

-Aristotle provided a conceptual analysis of knowledge, as follows:
+Plato’s account of knowledge can be formulated as a conceptual analysis of knowledge, as follows:

 A knows that X if and only if: